guicocoa/pinview/README.markdown

 ADD TO YOUR PROJECT:
 ====

 - open the PINView Xcode project
 - drag the pinview group into your project

 USE THIS CODE:
 ====

-- create the pin view object using the initWithNIBName:bundle: of UIViewController
+- create the pin view object using the initWithNibName:bundle: of UIViewController
 - set the delegate on the view controller (YOU MUST DO THIS)
 - implement the isPINCodeValid: delegate method to allow validation of the provided code
 - set options like the view title or error text